Tinkerforge/doc/en/source/Transitioning_Guide_1To2.rst

 If the auto update does not work, you can of course still update the Bricklets individually by using the normal :ref:`Bricklet updating process <brickv_flash_plugin>`.

+In the end, everything should have a version that starts with "2".

 General
 -------